Skip to main content

 • Why the change is happening?

 You currently sign in to your service with the IDAMS/Pirean sign in system.
-The DfE will no longer support this system by the end of 2023.
+The DfE will no longer support this system by mid-2024.
 DfE Sign-in will replace this.

 It is the new way to sign in.
 You will be given a DfE Sign-in account.
 DfE Sign-in enables you to access multiple organisations from one account.
 The service you use will not change, only the way you sign in.